wykwit/ark/step 02 - hiding/README.md

 There are more struct types for managing different operations.
 We may stumble upon `seq_operations` in network code.
 Suterusu hooks a few functions related to entries under `/proc/net` to hide itself.
-Normally they would be accessed similarly to file operations, through reference to the associated `seq_operations` struct field.
+Normally they would be accessed similarly to file operations, through reference to the associated struct field.

 These functions have been listed as scan targets in the defense module.
 Again, as a scan target we want to list both the struct instance and the actual function implementation too.